Tampa Bay Rays vs Toronto Blue Jays Odds, Spread, and Totals

 - The Rays are 6-5 ATS against AL East opponents.

-- The under is 8-5 when Tampa Bay plays on the road.
+- The UNDER is 11-8-1 when the Rays enter the game as an underdog.

-- The Blue Jays are 13-7 ATS in games following a win.
+- The Blue Jays are 21-10 ATS when playing games without rest.

 - The Blue Jays are 11-9 ATS when playing at home.